samlaubscher/Stellar-Drift-Game-M2/README.md

 <img src="readme images\Wireframe 1 - Start screen.JPG" alt="Wireframe 1" width="500">
 </div>

 - When the game starts, I wanted to remove the panel and GitHub icon so that as much of the screen was the moving starfield as possible.
 The ship spawns on the lower half of the screen and users can rotate left and right to dodge the oncoming asteroids.
-The two directional buttons would later be changed to the entire left and right sides of the screen and become invisible.
+The two directional buttons would later be removed on desktop and changed to invisible buttons taking up the entire left and right sides of the screen for touch devices only.

 <div align="center">

 <img src="readme images\Wireframe 2 - In game.JPG" alt="Wireframe 2" width="500">
 </div>

-- The mobile layout would be the same except for the GitHub icon due to the buttons.
+- The mobile layout looks the same except for the GitHub icon due to the buttons.

 <div align="center">

 <img src="readme images\Wireframe 3 - Mobile start screen.JPG" alt="Wireframe 3 - Mobile start screen" width="250">
 </div>

-- The game will be slightly more cramped on the mobile view, but the functionality should work identically.
+- The game looks slightly more cramped on the mobile view, but the functionality works the same.

 <div align="center">